Financial means should not be a barrier to pursuing your dream

 In the spirit of Elmer’s dedication to the youth, seniors and families of Vancouver through ANHBC, this Scholarship was set up in his name.

 Each year, the fund provides financial assistance to deserving students who wish to pursue post-secondary training in the artistic, academic or technical fields.
 It is the aim of the fund to make such education possible for students who may otherwise not have the financial means.

-Up to eight Elmer Helm Youth Fund awards will be presented, of which a minimum of four will go to new recipients, while up to four may be given to prior recipients who are continuing their undergraduate studies.
-Each recipient will receive $1,500 in two payments of $750 in late August and January.
+Up to eight Elmer Helm Youth Scholarships will be presented, of which a minimum of four will go to new recipients, while up to four may be given to prior recipients who are continuing their undergraduate studies.
+Each recipient will receive $1,500.00 in two payments of $750.00 in late August and January.